 Alford Law Firm, PLLC is committed to providing excellent service for our clientele.
 We understand that contacting a lawyer can be a daunting task.
 Our goal is to give our clients the best possible counsel at the most reasonable and competitive price.
 We truly believe that our firm can be a place for you to begin again.
-Whether you need an experienced domestic attorney, traffic attorney or you are contemplating filing bankruptcy, we are happy to help you decide your best course of action.
+If you are contemplating filing bankruptcy, you need to know all the facts so you can make the best choice for you and your family.
+Joy Alford-Brand is happy to help you decide your best course of action.

 Please contact us to schedule your free consultation today!